rajatg98/ChatVIT/README.md

-# ChatVIT - bot for VITians
+# ChatVIT - Chatbot for VITians
 A chatbot for students of Vellore Institute of Technology

 ## Active Host Platforms